 Unlike the somber black-clad singers of fado music, always in a minor key like something Middle Eastern, Algarve music is lively, full of occasional hoots and hollers, clapping and jumping.
 Sometimes it looks and sounds like U.S. square dancing.
 The men wear buttonless jackets and wide flat hats, not 10-gallon ones, while real peasant men wear fedoras.
 Nobody wears a fez or a turban—or a chador.

-Counter-Moorish too are nibbles featuring pork and the local Algarve firewater, called Medronho, made from the fruit of the arbutus unedo (Irish strawberry) tree, which grows in the mountains and is sold by woodsmen.
-Arbutus is made into a strong drink because it tastes bad.
-If you drive up the mountain to buy Medronho, do not take a drop before returning home, because Portugal has very strict drunk-driving laws, and the stuff is pernicious.
+Counter-Moorish too are nibbles featuring pork and the local Algarve firewater, called Medronho, made from the fruit of the Arbutus unedo (Irish strawberry) tree, which grows in the mountains and is sold by woodsmen.
+Arbutus is made into strong drink because it tastes bad.
+If you drive up the mountain to buy Medronho, do not take a drop before returning home, because Portugal has very strict drunk-driving laws and the stuff is pernicious.

 Other bits of Algarve life owe a lot to the Moors.
 The biggest survivor is the system of watercourses and donkey-driven pumps to irrigate fields, which look like something from the Nile rather than the Algarve’s Rio Arade.
 Other pumps are driven by a sailed windmill, looking Dutch.

 The names of many Algarve fruits and vegetables come from Arabic.
-Damascos are plums, alface lettuces.
-The houses have local handicrafts: almofadas (cushions) and alcatifas (rugs), Moorish words.
+Damascos are apricots, alface lettuce.
+The houses have local handicrafts: almofadas (cushions) and alcatifas (rugs), which are Arabic words.
 But then they also have maples, which is upholstered furniture, named after a British shop.

-Food is another Moorish relic.
 The famous cook pot of the Algarve is called a cataplana.
 This is made of two copper or tin bowls that close with a snap.
-In it goes whatever is to be cooked today: amêijoas (mussels), choriço (sausage), camarões (shrimp or prawns), and jamon (ham), along with onion, garlic, coriander, and spices.
+In it goes whatever is to be cooked today: ameijoas (clams), chouriço (sausage), camarões (shrimp or prawns), and jamon (ham), along with onion, garlic, coriander, and spices.
 You often see clam diggers at low tide hauling out mussels from the Arade.

 Cataplana dishes are made with rabbit, hare, and other game.
 The hermetically sealed bowls act as a primitive pressure cooker.
 Moroccans use a pottery device, a tajine, which has a chimney usually opened during cooking; the cataplana is sealed till the end.

 Another famous dish is barnacles, percebes, because fisherfolk remove them from their boats and you may as well eat them.
 It’s an acquired taste.
-A lot of fish and shrimp is simply barbecued on the grill, dabbed perhaps with oil and a bit of the hot sauce called pili-pili.
+A lot of fish and shrimp is simply barbecued on the grill, dabbed perhaps with oil and a bit of the hot sauce called piri piri.

 The national dish of all Portugal is grilled sardines.
 They are ultra-fresh, simply given a dash of salt (big or Kosher salt, not table salt), and tossed on the barbie.
-A ratão of six ultra-fresh sardinhas is a cheap lunch under the bridge by the harbor in Portimão, but you can safely order it almost anywhere.
-It is served with small red boiled potatoes and eaten with fish fork and knife.
+They are served with small red boiled potatoes and eaten with a fish fork and knife.

 A roast sheep or goat may be the center of a feast, as in the Arab world, but then sometimes a suckling pig is the feature instead.

 The unhealthiest Moorish relic in the Algarve diet is dessert.
 Cakes, marzipan, and buns are loaded with eggs, sugar, and honey, and, unless you have made them yourself with great effort, even a little bite is the end of your diet.
 Hard as it can be, avoid the pastry shops, indulging only for special occasions.
 Eat frutas instead.

-Now for customs.
 If you predict something good will happen, add the word “oxalá” on the end.
-(The “x” is pronounced like “sh” and the stress is on the last “a“.)
-Despite the ferocious Inquisition, which tortured Algarvios for heresy until the 1730s, it is a remnant of “inchallah,” meaning “if Allah is willing.”
+(The “x” is pronounced like “sh” and the stress is on the last “a”).
+Despite the ferocious Inquisition, which tortured Algarvios for heresy until the 1730s, it is a remnant of “inshallah,” meaning “if Allah wills.”